 This recipe is ideal for canning so you can always have some salsa on hand for dipping and for any Mexican recipes calling for salsa.

 There always a debate as to which kinds of tomatoes are the best for making salsa.
 The answer is simply this: The best tomatoes are ripe tomatoes.
 Whichever ones you can find that have the most flavor.
 If they happen to have a higher water content, that’s fine.
 We’ll drain them.

 The best way to peel tomatoes is to get a large pot of water boiling and then place the tomatoes in the boiling water for 30 seconds.
 (Some suggest placing them in ice water next, but that isn’t necessary for this recipe) When you remove the tomatoes from the boiling water their skins will start to split (you may need to assist them by piercing them with the tip of a knife) and they can then be easily peeled.

-Squeeze the seeds out of each tomato and place the tomatoes in a colander to drain.
+Squeeze the seeds out of each tomato along with any excess liquid and place the tomatoes in a colander to drain.

 Finely chop the tomatoes.
 I prefer to do it by hand, but you can also use a food processor.

 Place the chopped tomatoes in a large stock pot.

 Chop the onions and mince the garlic.

 Chop the jalapeno peppers.
 If you like your salsa hot, leave the white pith/membranes.
 Contrary to popular belief, it’s not the seeds that are hot, it’s the white pith that surrounds them.
 It’s always recommended that you use gloves while handling chili peppers.